Electricity production

 Production from fossil fuels

-In March 2025, electricity generation from conventional sources relied more on natural gas than a year ago.
-Gas-fired power plants and CHPs produced 2.0 TWh, (down 1.5% m/m and up 20.1% y/y).
+In May 2025, electricity generation from conventional sources relied more on natural gas than in the previous year.
+Gas-fired power plants and CHPs produced 1.7 TWh, (down 12.4% m/m and up 89.7% y/y).

 The graph shows the electricity generation mix in Poland by different technologies using fossil fuels or renewable sources.
 The primary source of electricity is hard coal and lignite, but the share of natural gas and RES continues to grow.
 Depending on the season, wind power or photovoltaics provide the most energy among renewable sources.

-The changes in the structure of electricity generation that have been taking place in recent years are unprecedented despite the apparent decline in generation from renewable sources in recent months.
-Between March 2015 and March 2025, the use of coal overall decreased by 25.5pc.
-The systematic development of renewables means that the gap between the use of coal and RES in the system is narrowing faster and faster.
+The changes in the structure of electricity generation that have been taking place in recent years are unprecedented.
+Between May 2015 and May 2025, the use of coal in total decreased by 36.9pc.
+The systematic development of renewables means that the gap between coal and RES use in the system is shrinking faster and faster.
 In addition, large natural gas units are starting to play an increasingly important role.

 The graph shows how the monthly shares of each source's electricity production in total production have changed over the past few years.